yayayara/yayayara.github.io/_tabs/about.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE][licence] file for details.

 ## Contact